January 25, 2021

 Wolfgang Amadeus Mozart was no stranger to depression, often talking about his constant sadness in his correspondence writings.
 He composed the Rondo in a minor in 1787, in the last five years of his very short life.
 While this work is by no means among his last, it captures audiences world wide for its agonizingly sad motif.
 The Rondo beautifully demonstrates one of Mozart's many legendary feats, his ability to stun audiences with his improvisations.
 With the plentiful chromaticism, written ornamentation, copious dynamic instructions, and tonal modulations, the work has been compared to the most tragic of Frédèric Chopin's Waltzes and Mazurkas.
 Many Mozart scholars have deemed the solo piano work as one of the most important keyboard Rondo ever composed.

-Quintet for Violin, Cello, Clarinet, Horn and Piano
+Trio for Clarinet, Cello and Piano